-- The informed consent of human subjects for the research.
+Obtain the informed consent of human subjects for the research.

 An institution is also considered engaged when the institution receives a direct federal award to conduct human subject research, even when all activities involving human subjects are carried out by a subcontractor.

-- The informed consent of human subjects for the research.
+Obtains the informed consent of human subjects for the research.

 Language that waives or appears to waive any of an individual's legal rights or which releases or appears to release the investigator, sponsor, the institution or its agents from liability for negligence.

 For purposes of this policy, any one of the following legally competent persons: spouse; parents; grandparents; children (including adopted children); brothers, sisters, and spouses of brothers and sisters; and any individual related by blood or affinity whose close association with the subject is the equivalent of a family relationship.
 [21 CFE 50.3(m)]